asynched/yacc-lex-language/README.md

 $ build/lang.o
 ```

-This language only recognizes a few symbols and operations, such as add, subtract, print and exit.
+This language only recognizes a few symbols and operations, such as add, subtract, print, etc.

 - Adding